Lemon Margarita

 - 1 ounce triple sec

-- Granulated sugar, for rim of glasses (optional)
+- Salt and/or sugar for rim of glasses (optional)

 Instructions